Andrea Sisson

 (b.
 1987 in Cincinnati, Ohio) has lived and worked in Los Angeles, CA, and in 2021, moved to New York City.

-Sisson is a filmmaker, interdisciplinary artist, and scholar whose work bridges independent narrative and experimental documentary, social practice, and psychoanalytic inquiry.
+Sisson is a filmmaker, interdisciplinary artist, writer and scholar whose work bridges independent narrative, experimental documentary, and psychoanalytic inquiry.
 A Fulbright Fellow, Sisson holds an MFA from Bard College and an MSW focused on psychodynamic study.
 Sisson’s film projects move between narrative invention and experimental documentary, exploring systems of memory and the limits of perception.
-Working across image, sound, and text, Sisson treats filmmaking as a social and philosophical tool.
+Interested in material and form, and working across image, sound, and text, Sisson treats filmmaking and storytelling as a social and philosophical tool.
 Her films often merge the personal and the structural, using poetic form and hybrid storytelling to explore the thresholds between visibility and erasure.
-Her award-winning feature films have screened internationally and received recognition from The New York Times, Full Frame Documentary Film Festival, and Filmmaker Magazine’s “25 New Faces of Independent Film.”
+Her award-winning films have screened internationally at the São Paulo Museum of Image and Sound and SFE ART TV at the Palais de Tokyo, and have been recognized by The New York Times, Full Frame Documentary Film Festival, and Filmmaker Magazine’s “25 New Faces of Independent Film.”
+Sisson’s essays have appeared in Filmmaker Magazine and the European Journal of Psychoanalysis.

-Sisson’s film catalogue includes independent and microbudget feature films, experimental documentary, and avant garde cinema.
-Sisson is often involved in many pieces of the process - development/research, writing/directing, producing, creatively crafting/editing, sound, and the whole of what she calls “creative services.”
-Sisson has also collaborated on and produced other filmmaker’s projects - editing, sound, directing, and creative producing/dramaturgy.
-Sisson’s contemporary art practice runs complementary to her filmmaking practice as a complement, branching into deconstructed narratives, participatory artworks and social projects, hybrid forms of writing and essay, photography, and collaborations in performance.
-Sisson’s inquiry is into forms of narrative and storytelling as it reflects the human need to make sense of the world around them.
-The content of Sisson’s work is what weaves throughout - the human experience, institutional and social critique, and an ethos of play.
+Sisson’s catalogue includes independent and microbudget feature film, avant-garde cinema and experimental documentary, and more recently, theater and performance dramaturgy.
+Sisson is often involved in many pieces of the filmmaking process - development/research, writing, directing, producing and creative producing, creatively crafting/editing, and sound.
+Sisson has also collaborated on and produced other filmmaker’s, writer’s, and playwright’s projects - directing, creative producing and dramaturgy, editing, sound.
+Sisson’s interdisciplinary art practice runs complementary to her filmmaking, branching into deconstructed narratives, participatory artworks and social projects, hybrid forms of writing and essay, photography, and collaborations in performance.
+Sisson’s inquiry is into forms of narrative and storytelling as it reflects the human need to make sense of the world around them, often with themes of institutional critique and an ethos of play.

-Sisson channels all of her experiences into an investment in the growth of her community as a facilitator and educator.
-She is a professor of film at FIT in the Film, Media, and Performing Arts department since 2023, supervises social practice and public artworks, facilitates community projects, mentors, and collaborates in her community.
+Sisson channels her experiences into an investment in the growth of her community as a facilitator and educator.
+She is a professor of film at FIT in the department of Film, Media, and Performing Arts since 2023, supervises social practice and public artworks, facilitates community projects, mentors, and collaborates in her communities.
 Sisson has facilitated projects that bridge the arts and the social in non-conventional and boundary-pushing ways.
 Mentor Yazan Khalil, from Sisson’s Master of Fine Arts board, once said, “for Sisson, “community IS material.”

 Rounding out her practice, Sisson is an interdisciplinary scholar.
 Sisson earned a Masters of Fine Art from Bard College, is a Fulbright Scholar, and most recently completed her Masters of Social Work in 2025, focusing on psychoanalytic study.
 Sisson’s second masters, has deepened the under-pinnings of her film and creative work through research.
-The degree also makes Sisson a licensed clinical social worker, allowing her to work with a select pool of clients.
+The degree also makes Sisson a licensed social worker, allowing her to work with a select pool of clients at the psychoanalytic clinic, Rose Hill Psychological Services in New York City.
 Sisson approaches this clinical work as an artist, combining a psychoanalytic foundation with an enlightening, curious, and creative mentoring perspective.